List of people from Reading, Berkshire

 This is a list of notable people with a strong connection with the town of Reading in the English county of Berkshire.
 Normally these will be people who were born in Reading, or who have lived in the town, or who have represented the town in some way, for example by acting as its Member of Parliament.
-This list does not represent people whose sole connection to the town is to have been born in the Royal Berkshire Hospital.
+This list does not include people whose sole connection to the town is to have been born in the Royal Berkshire Hospital.
 The listing is in alphabetic order of surname.

 See also: Academics of the University of Reading and Alumni of the University of Reading.